SterFonseca/PixGo/README.md

 # PixGo

-PixGo is a hackathon project built at ETHGlobal.
+PixGo is a hackathon project built at ETHGlobal exploring how stablecoins can be used to simulate PIX-style payments in Brazil.

 ## What it does
-PixGo enables instant conversion of stablecoins into PIX payments in Brazil through a simple wallet interface.
+PixGo demonstrates a PIX-like user experience where a user initiates a payment using stablecoins and receives a near-instant confirmation, mimicking local payment rails.

 ## Problem
-Global stablecoin users and protocols cannot easily pay Brazilian users or merchants using PIX.
+Global stablecoin users and protocols cannot easily pay Brazilian users or merchants using PIX-like experiences without local banking integrations.

 ## Solution
-PixGo bridges stablecoin transfers to PIX rails, enabling near-instant local payments.
+PixGo showcases a proof-of-concept flow that bridges stablecoin transfers with a PIX-style confirmation experience, validating the UX and technical feasibility for local payouts.

 ## Scope (Hackathon MVP)
-- One user flow
+- Single user payment flow
-- One payment demo
+- Stablecoin transfer on-chain
-- One working transaction or mocked confirmation
+- Mocked or sandboxed PIX-style confirmation
+- Focus on UX + technical validation, not production readiness

+## Disclaimer
+PixGo is a proof-of-concept built for a hackathon.
+It does not process real PIX payments and is not a regulated financial product.

 ## Tech (tentative)
 - Frontend: TBD
 - Blockchain: TBD
-- Payments: PIX (mocked or sandbox)
+- Payments: PIX-style flow (mocked or sandbox)

 ## Status
 Work in progress